 You must also have your driving license, car registration, and ID on you.

 One of the most important rules you should know is that there is zero tolerance towards alcohol in the UAE while operating a vehicle.
 Not even a cognac-infused chocolate or one small sip is allowed.
 If caught, you can expect one month to three years in jail, and a fine of AED 20,000 to 30,000.

 - 25 km/h in parking areas and on service roads

-Exceeding the speed limit will cost you between AED300 to 3,000, depending on how much you are pushing it.
-If you are exceeding the limit by more than 60 km/ph, you will also be subject to black points on your license.
-The maximum points you can have on your license is 24 points.
+Exceeding the speed limit will cost you between AED 300 to 3,000, depending on how much you are pushing it.
+If you are exceeding the limit by more than 60 km/h, you will also be subject to black points on your license.
+The maximum number of points you can have on your license is 24 points.
 If you exceed this, you will lose your license for one year.

 Road signs in the UAE

 The road signs in the UAE are both in English and Arabic and are modeled on the British system.
 Mostly, if you have a driving license, they are self-explanatory.